QuentinRougemont/PiNPiS/README.md

+## ------------- DEPRECATED --------------- ##
 ## procedure for GBS/RADseq data

+# WARNINGS:
-/!\ warning: this procedure was customized to work on Coho salmon on a previous draft reference genome.
+/!\ UNLESS you have very polymorphic species with many SNPs in the genes I would not recommend tihs anymore /!\ warning: this procedure was customized to work on Coho salmon on a previous draft reference genome.
 Adjustement are needed to work on other data.